LavaGang/MelonLoader/README.md

 - These are additional Launch Options that MelonLoader adds to the Game.
 - These can be used to manipulate how MelonLoader works.
-- After First Launch with MelonLoader these Launch Options can also be configured in MelonLoader/LaunchOptions.ini
-If a Launch Option is in your Game's Command Line it will ignore its value in the INI file.

 | Argument | Description |
 | - | - |